 Any waste that’s left over after recycling is converted into energy at our new energy recovery centre in St Dennis, which generates enough electricity to power 21,000 thousand homes.

 To discover how we make the most of waste and learn how we promote re-use and recycling, groups are invited to book a trip to our visitor centres in Bodmin and St Dennis.
+Check our Education activities page for more information.

 For information about your waste and recycling collections, please visit Cornwall Council’s website.